D3N2-A/Stripe_integration/README.md

 # Stripe Two Way Integration

-The objective of this assignment is to simulate a product that has a simple customer catalog (think of it as a simple customer table) and build a two-way integration with a customer catalog in an external service - Stripe in this case.
+The objective of this project is to simulate a product that has a simple customer catalog (think of it as a simple customer table) and build a two-way integration with a customer catalog in an external service - Stripe in this case.
 The two-way sync is supposed to be near real-time so that a customer added/edited on one system propagates to the other system within